paulista22/retail-analysis/README.md

 ![Data diagram](6.Dashboards/Analysis%20of%20category%20products.png)

 ### Analysis of orders
+**Dashboard Objective:**
+Monitor delivery times and order fulfillment rates to identify delays, optimize operations, and ensure timely customer deliveries.
 ![Data diagram](6.Dashboards/Analysis%20of%20orders.png)

 ### Analysis of sales and orders
+**Dashboard Objective:**
+To monitor and analyze the commercial performance and operational health of the sales process.
 ![Data diagram](6.Dashboards/Analysis%20of%20sales%20and%20orders.png)

 ### Analysis of sales team
+**Dashboard Objective:**
+Track sales volume, revenue by store, and top-selling products to support strategic sales decisions and optimize commercial performance.
 ![Data diagram](6.Dashboards/Analysis%20of%20sales%20team.png)